- College/School Changes

 A student who for any reason has been unable to register during these scheduled registration periods still may do so up to the last day for registration and adding courses as listed in the Academic Calendar but may find the choices of courses and sections limited.

-Students who previously have attended Mississippi State University and wish to re-enter must secure a registration permit from the Office of Student Services.
+Students who previously have attended Mississippi State University and wish to re-enter must complete a readmission application online, apply.msstate.edu.
 Former students who have attended another college for a least one quarter or semester must be eligible to re-enter that institution, if they desire to return to Mississippi State University.
-Students who have attended another institution are required to provide the Office of Students Services with an official transcript from all other institutions attended prior to receiving a registration permit from MSU.
-Provisional permits may be issued to former MSU students whose MSU and cumulative GPAs are 2.0 or higher.
+Students who have attended another institution are required to provide the Office of Students Services with an official transcript from all other institutions attended prior to registration to MSU.
 All re-admission students must meet the academic standing guidelines outlined in the Credits, Grades, and Standing section.
-If the GPA is less than the required average, they may be re-admitted only on the recommendation of the dean and with the approval of the provost.
+If the GPA is less than the required average, students may be re-admitted only on the recommendation of the dean and with the approval of the provost.
 Students re-admitted with an MSU or cumulative average less than 1.95 will be re-admitted on academic probation.

 A student changing from one college or school within the university to another must complete all arrangements for the transfer prior to beginning the new course of study.
 Before making the change, the student must initiate a change form in the Office of Student Services or the college or school in which the student is currently, or was last, enrolled.
 Transfer to a new college or school is subject to approval by the new dean.